 That said, more than 800 million people risk starvation.
 If that number is less than what it used to be, it’s still 800 million too many.
 We need to practice food sustainability for their sake as much as our own.

 Sustainability rests on three pillars: environmental, economic, and social.
-Food sustainability is at least as much a part of social sustainability as any of the others.
+Food sustainability is at least as much a part of social sustainability as environmental or economic.

 From farm to market